linbopeter/linbopeter.github.io/_pages/about.md

 &nbsp;

-I am currently a research fellow in the Department of Mathematics at National University of Singapore, working with Professor <a href="https://blog.nus.edu.sg/matbwz/" style="color: black; text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="color: black; text-decoration: underline;"> Zhenning Cai</a>.
-Previously, I obtained my PhD in the Department of Mathematics at National University of Singapore, and my supervisors are Professor <a href="https://blog.nus.edu.sg/matbwz/" style="color: black; text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="color: black; text-decoration: underline;"> Zhenning Cai</a>.
+I am currently a research fellow in the Department of Mathematics at National University of Singapore, working with Professor <a href="https://blog.nus.edu.sg/matbwz/" style="text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="text-decoration: underline;"> Zhenning Cai</a>.
+Previously, I obtained my PhD in the Department of Mathematics at National University of Singapore, and my supervisors are Professor <a href="https://blog.nus.edu.sg/matbwz/" style="text-decoration: underline;"> Weizhu Bao</a> and Professor <a href="https://blog.nus.edu.sg/matcz/" style="text-decoration: underline;"> Zhenning Cai</a>.

 This is my [[CV]({{ site.url }}/assets/pdf/CV_BoLin.pdf)].